Edge-Stabilized Rotating Flames in a Circular Hele-Shaw Cell: Results and Discussion

 \subsection{Regime Diagram of the Observed Flame Modes}

 Despite variations in the flame shape and the rotation frequency, the rotating flame phenomenon was observed over a relatively wide range of equivalence ratios and flow rates.
 Fig. 5 shows representative images of rotating flames at different flow rates.
-At relatively low mass flow rates, the rotating flames contained a single isolated head.
-The flame rotation frequency increased with the mass flow rate, until a point where a second head emerged along the edges.
-Multiple flame heads of approximately equal spacing appeared at higher mass flow rates, and the flame tails generally shortened as the number of heads grew with increasing flow rates.
-The change in the number of flame heads exhibited a certain level of hysteresis because it was affected by the instantaneous thermal boundary condition.
-Therefore, the boundary between single and multiple flame heads appeared fuzzy and was not recorded in the present study.
-However, a consistent trend was observed that for a fixed equivalence ratio, the product of the flame rotation frequency and the number of heads was seen to increase with the mass flow rate.
-At sufficiently high flow rates, the rotating flames transitioned into stable ring-shaped flames anchored on the edges of the Hele-Shaw cell.
+At relatively low mass flow rates, the rotating flames contained a single isolated wave.
+The flame rotation frequency increased with the mass flow rate, until a point where a second wave emerged along the edges.
+Multiple flame waves of approximately equal spacing appeared at higher mass flow rates, and the flame tails generally shortened as the number of waves grew with increasing flow rates.
+The change in the number of flame waves exhibited a certain level of hysteresis because it was affected by the instantaneous thermal boundary condition.
+Therefore, the boundary between single and multiple flame waves appeared fuzzy and was not recorded in the present study.
+However, a consistent trend was observed that for a fixed equivalence ratio, the product of the flame rotation frequency and the number of waves was seen to increase with the mass flow rate.

+An upper bound for the number of flame waves can be derived from the minimum flow rate requirement to sustain each isolated wave.
+In principle, for an N-wave rotating flame, the total flow rate ${\dot{V}}_{in}$ must exceed N times the minimum flow rate of a single-wave rotating flame ${\dot{V}}_{min}$, i.e., ${\dot{V}}_{in} \geq N{\dot{V}}_{min}$.
+For example, at $\phi$ = 1.25 and $H$ = 3.0 mm, the value of ${\dot{V}}_{min}$, estimated from the experimentally observed regime transition boundary, is approximately 3.4 SLPM.
+Therefore, a conservative lower bound for the maximum flow rate of single-wave rotating flames is approximately 6.8 SLPM.
+Above this value, the formation of two or more rotating flame heads is possible but depends on the specific time-histories of wall temperature and flow perturbations.

+At sufficiently high flow rates, the rotating flames finally transitioned into stable ring-shaped flames anchored on the edges of the Hele-Shaw cell.
 A parametric study was conducted for equivalence ratios between 1.10 and 2.05, total mass flow rates between 0.94 and 22.42 SLPM, and gap distances of 2.5, 3.0 and 3.5 mm.
 The regime diagrams of different flame modes and their transition boundaries are presented in Fig. 6.
 For the aforementioned rotating flames, the widest range of mass flow rates and equivalence ratios was observed at a gap distance of 3.0 mm, and the range of mass flow rates varied monotonically with the equivalence ratio at all gap distances.